mrush-ilao/ilao-documentation/docs/source/search_solr_config.rst

 Known bugs
 ==============

-* Non-node pages do not appear to be indexed.
+* Non-node pages are not being returned correctly in search results.

 Search Contents
 ============================